 “I’d like to take this opportunity to thank our hugely accomplished artists and local talent for once again bringing entertainment to the streets of Enfield, making culture accessible to all.
 Each event has been a close collaboration with local community and trader associations, and so our gratitude also goes to Enfield Town Traders Association, Palmers Green Business Association, Southgate Community Taskforce, Fore Street for All and the team at the Dugdale Centre.”

 Enfield Council has also created a short film called Enfield Actually inspired by the Richard Curtis film “Love Actually”.
 The film features people from all across the borough with special messages about backing Enfield businesses.

-The stars of the film are: Chickenshed Theatre, Claude W Dennis Coffee, Edmonton Green Magazine, Eggfree Cake Box, Emma Clare Hair & Beauty Spa, Enfield Register Office, Enfield Business & Retailers Association, Lincoln’s Patisserie, Little Green Dragon Ale House….and Santa Claus!
+The stars of the film are: Chickenshed Theatre, Claude W Dennis Coffee, Edmonton Green Magazine, Eggfree Cake Box, Emma Clare Hair and Beauty Spa, Enfield Register Office, Enfield Business and Retailers Association, Lincoln’s Patisserie, Little Green Dragon Ale House….and Santa Claus!